 - 1) The objective is to assess whether the respondent feels 'pollution, grime,...' to be a problem for the household (not on the fact to be bothered by the problem).
-No common standards what is a problem are defined. - 2) Area refers to the place situated close to the place of residence (where you usually shop, walk, the way home).
-A reference to the area (place situated close to the place where you live) should be clearly indicated both in the national questionnaires and in the national interviewers' guidelines. - 3) The question is asked as follows: Pollution, grime or other environmental problems in the local area such as smoke, dust, unpleasant smells or polluted water. - 4) Examples: A detailed list of examples (road dust, exhaust gases of vehicles; smoke, dust or unpleasant smells from factories; unpleasant smells of wastes or sewerage; polluted water from water pipe as well as polluted river) is proposed for inclusion only in the interviewers' guidelines, not in national questionnaires. - 5) An explicit reference to the specific problem caused by traffic or industry is not to be included in the national questionnaires, but is to be included as in the interviewers' guidelines. - 6) It is recommended that this question is included as an item under a single question.
+No common standards what is a problem are defined. - 2) A reference to the area (place situated close to the place where you live) should be clearly indicated both in the national questionnaires and in the national interviewers' guidelines. - 3) The question is asked as follows: Pollution, grime or other environmental problems in the local area such as smoke, dust, unpleasant smells or polluted water. - 4) Examples: A detailed list of examples (road dust, exhaust gases of vehicles; smoke, dust or unpleasant smells from factories; unpleasant smells of wastes or sewerage; polluted water from water pipe as well as polluted river) is proposed for inclusion only in the interviewers' guidelines, not in national questionnaires. - 5) An explicit reference to the specific problem caused by traffic or industry is not to be included in the national questionnaires, but is to be included as in the interviewers' guidelines. - 6) It is recommended that this question is included as an item under a single question.